mmiranda222/.statsuite/content/using-dlm/dlm_overview.md

 **spaces** and **external sources**
 A DLM user is able to manage the information independently in different **data spaces** that can correspond to the different steps of a statistical production process: e.g. Collect, Process (data preparation) and Disseminate.
 The SDMX artifacts and data are thus manageable independently in the different spaces, in other words, structure and data are managed in only one of the above spaces, while it should be easy for the user to replicate structures in the other spaces.
-The number of data spaces are not restricted to the use case mentioned above (configurable!).
+The number of data spaces is not restricted to the use case mentioned above *(configurable!)*.
 Therefore, it is possible to configure (during the installation of the application) only one or several data spaces with a type "Collect", "Process" or "Disseminate" as well as their naming and colour scheme.
-When using the DLM, users always need to be very aware about the data space concerned by the managed structures and data.
-Therefore, a color code is associated to each space, so that each artifact, structure, dataflow and space environment has a unique color identification is all components and views in the DLM.
+When using the DLM, users always need to be very aware of the data space concerned by the managed structures and data.
+Therefore, a color code is associated to each space, so that each artifact, structure, dataflow and space environment has a unique color identification in all components or views of the DLM.
-The filter by spaces is a multi-selection filter.
+Note also that the filter by spaces is a multi-selection filter.
-**External sources** are configurable (during installation) *SDMX* public endpoints that can also returned lists of available structures and data for consultaiton and reuse, depending of the users' permissions.
+**External sources** are configurable (during installation) *SDMX* public endpoints that can also return lists of available structures and data for consultation and reuse, depending on the user permissions.
-The filter by external sources behave like the filter by space.
+The filter by external sources behave like the filter by spaces.

 ![dlm overview](/using-dlm/files/dlm-overview-3.png)